The Science of Energy: Resources and Power Explained

 In summary, The Science of Energy: Resources and Power Explained is a comprehensive and engaging look at the world of energy and power.
 With insightful commentary, clear explanations, and stunning visuals, the show offers a fascinating exploration of the history and science behind our power systems.
 Whether you're a student of science, an engineer, or just someone curious about the world around you, The Science of Energy is definitely worth a watch.

-The Science of Energy: Resources and Power Explained is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on March 4, 2016.
+The Science of Energy: Resources and Power Explained is a series that ran for 1 seasons (24 episodes) between March 4, 2016 and on The Great Courses Signature Collection

 Filter by Source